College of Education

 Teacher candidates will develop practices that support all students, regardless of background or ability.
 The teacher candidate will design a unit of instruction with complex learning goals that are cross- and multi-disciplinary, draw on multiple perspectives, and invoke higher order thinking and communication skills.

-ED 540, HUMAN DEVELOPMENT AND PSYCHOLOGY OF THE ADOLESCENT, 3 Credits
+ED 540, EMBRACING OPPORTUNITY: ADOLESCENT BRAIN DEVELOPMENT AND INSTRUCTION, 3 Credits

-Examines research from psychology, human development, and neuroscience to provide a holistic understanding of adolescents and learning with a focus on the middle/secondary student.
+Examines research from psychology, human development, and neuroscience to provide a holistic understanding of adolescents and learning the impact of these issues on the development of instruction.
 Investigates the influence of family, neighborhood, peer, and school contexts on brain development; identity formation; and the challenges and opportunities of adolescence.
+Discusses psychological and behavioral problems that may occur during adolescence including but not limited to substance abuse, crime, depression, and eating disorders.

 Available via Ecampus